Date of Award

 Finally, in Chapter 6 the threads of the previous chapters are tied together.
 The application of the hospitality cycle within a ministry context is broken down and application steps are provided.
 Lastly, there is a discussion of how the use of decentralized networks could lead to a mesh of hospitable care networks capable of supporting and connecting communities together.
 The hope of all these steps is to help families in crisis avoid becoming part of the foster care system, thus slowing the rate of children entering the system.

 Dean, Sean, "Dynamic Expansion: An Exploration of Hospitality and its Application To Foster Children and Families in Crisis" (2021).
-Doctor of Ministry.
+Seminary Doctoral Programs.
 423.